 In Short: We collect personal information that you provide to us.
 Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our website.

 Most of you use an email marketing service provider(EMS).
 They give you little forms to collect email addresses.
 The emails are then sent to the EMS and stored there, securely.
-From that point, your EMS is what is determining the safety and use of the emails and other personal data.
-EMS also regularly collect, IP number, location, device, browser, time and other personal details by which to group users and help you analyze the types of people who sign up.
+From that point, your EMS provides for the security and use of the emails and other personal data.
+EMS also regularly collect your subscribers’ IP number, location, device, browser, time and other personal details by which to group users and help you analyze the types of people who sign up.

-You will need to let your users know, that that when they submit their personal email address, they are asking for you to keep it.
+You will need to let your users know, that this information is collected if they choose to submit their personal email address, they are asking for you to keep it.
 And you are sharing this with a third-party: your EMS.
 They have rights to govern their own data at your EMS.

 To complete this section, you will need: